 - 1. CHHS Agency Requirements Form Required for all practicum students - 2.
-Online Bloodborne Pathogens Test Required for all practicum students by the School of Social Work for the 2023-2024 academic year. - 3.
-TB Test Required for all students by the UNC Charlotte School of Social Work annually.
-Some placements require a two-step TB test.
+Online Bloodborne Pathogens Test -.
+Some placements may require this testing completion. - 3.
+TB Test Some placements may require a one-step or two-step TB test.
 This will be indicated on the CHHS Agency Requirements Form - 4.
 Immunizations records submitted the CHHS Dean's Office designee- if required by Affiliation Agreement - a.
 Students shall submit all required immunizations as directed on their compliance sheet (CHHS Agency Requirements Form) by the deadline provided.
 It is important to note that this requirement is in addition to what the student must submit to Student Health as part of the admission process. - 5.
 Criminal Background Check if required by Affiliation Agreement - a.
 The University of North Carolina at Charlotte and other UNC universities have contracted with Certiphi Screening, Inc. to conduct these criminal background checks.
 Once you obtain your criminal background check results from Certiphi, you are responsible for paying for Certiphi and keeping these results to prove your compliance with the agency's policy.
 If a student is required to utilize Certiphi, no other forms of a criminal background check will be accepted. - 6.
 12 Panel Drug Screen if required by Affiliation Agreement - a.
 The University of North Carolina at Charlotte and other UNC universities have contracted with Certiphi Screening, Inc. to conduct these drug screenings.
 Once you obtain your drug screening results from Certiphi, you are responsible for paying for Certiphi and keeping these results to prove your compliance with the agency's policy.
 If a student is required to utilize Certiphi, no other forms of drug screening will be accepted.